JS-Jamie/TastyGreen/README.md

 # TastyGreen

-TastyGreen is a MERN eCommerce application for farmers who’d like to sell their vegetables to local customers directly.
-Customers can register and login to order veggies and write reviews.
-The application is made with React, Redux, Node, Express & MongoDB.
+TastyGreen is a MERN eCommerce application for farmers who would like to sell their vegetables directly to local customers.
+Customers can register and log in to order veggies using their PayPal account or credit card.
+They can also write reviews.
+The admin person can log in to update product details, user list, and delivery status.

+Check out the website [**here**](https://tastygreen-js-jamie.koyeb.app/) :)

 ![gifOfHomePage](https://media.giphy.com/media/RqnsCfuw2vDC48N4t9/giphy.gif)